kmayerb/tcrdist2/docs/CompleteExample.rst

 Subset
 ######

 TCRsubset defines a subset of interest.
+It is common to search for CDR3 motifs among the subset of the data specific to a single epitope.

 The steps in the code block below: